 Performance of the pigs fed experimental diets is shown in Table 2.
-The pigs were started on test at approximately 160 lbs and fed for 49 days.
-Average daily gain was 2.0 lb/d for pigs fed corn-soybean meal diet, 1.9 lb/d for pigs fed 40% triticale and 80% triticale.
-Average daily feed intake was 8.3, 8.5, and 8.9 lb/day for pigs fed corn-soybean meal diets, 40% triticale- and 80% triticale-based diets, respectively.
+The pigs were started on the test at approximately 160 lb and fed for 49 days.
+Average daily gain was 2.0 lb/d for pigs fed the corn-soybean meal diet, 1.9 lb/d for pigs fed the 40% triticale and 80% triticale.
+Average daily feed intake was 8.3, 8.5, and 8.9 lb/day for pigs fed corn-soybean meal diets, 40% triticale-and 80% triticale-based diets, respectively.
 As a result, feed efficiency was poorer for pigs fed triticale-based diets.
-Pigs fed control corn-soybean diet required 4.1 lb feed/lb gain, pigs fed 40% triticale diet required 4.4 lb feed/lb gain, and pigs fed 80% triticale diet required 4.6 lb feed/lb gain.
-Pigs fed the 40% triticale diet had the same backfat thickness as the 80% triticale diet, while pigs fed control diet had slightly less backfat thickness.
+Pigs fed the control corn-soybean diet required 4.1 lb feed/lb gain, pigs fed the 40% triticale diet required 4.4 lb feed/lb gain, and pigs fed the 80% triticale diet required 4.6 lb feed/lb gain.
+Pigs fed the 40% triticale diet had the same backfat thickness as the 80% triticale diet, whereas pigs fed the control diet had slightly less backfat thickness.
 Pigs fed triticale diets had slightly smaller loins than pigs fed the corn-soybean meal diet (7.24 in2, 6.85 in2, and 6.89 in2, for the control, 40% triticale, and 80% triticale diets, respectively).
 Preliminary review of pork quality characteristics indicates no dietary effects.